odpi/OpenDS4All/opends4all-resources/opends4all-overview/README.md

-# Overview:  What are Data Science, Data Engineering, and Big Data?
+# Overview:  What is Data Science?

 This module provides a broad overview of modern data science, data analytics / data engineering, and big data.
 It sets the context for the OpenDS4All curriculum.